 Located in Cape Range National Park, Yardie Creek is a permanent body of water that winds its way between tall, rugged red cliffs.
 Tours leave from the Yardie Creek Jetty which is a short walk from the main car park at the end of Yardie Creek Road.
 It is a 90 minute drive from Exmouth to the jetty.
 On the way there you’ll have great views of the mountain range on one side and Ningaloo reef on the other.

 The relaxing cruise runs for one hour and is a great way to learn about the gorge and its flora and fauna.
 A local family run the Yardie Creek tour and they have a lot of knowledge about the area.
-They also make the cruise great fun for people of all ages – this is definitely a family friendly activity.
+They also make the cruise great fun for people of all ages – this is definitely a family friendly activity and a great thing to do from Exmouth as a day trip.
 Keep an eye out for osprey eagles and the black footed rock wallabies that live on the steep rock walls.

 Yardie Nature Walk & Yardie Gorge Trail